Mehdi-Zogh/mc-queens-problem/README.md

     - You can run the code as a **Python script**.
 In this case, again there are two different ways to proceed.

         - Run the code for a single configuration (board size, number of iterations, beta function, acceptance function).
+Add `--csv_output` to save the final queen positions to a CSV file.

             ```bash
             python src/mcmc.py --num_iterations <num-iterations> --board-size <board-size> --beta_func <beta-func> --acceptance_func <acceptance-func>